spenserblack/repofetch/CONTRIBUTING.md

 bundle exec overcommit --install
 ```

+### Demo Animations

+The demo animations are created using [vhs].
+If you are going to create or
+update the demo animations, please follow the installation instructions for
+[vhs].

 ## Writing a 3rd-party plugin

 3rd-party plugins are Ruby gems that users can install and activate in their